hatedabamboo/notes.hatedabamboo.me/docs/posts/deploying-react-application-with-aws-amplify.md

 select the repository from the first window.
 Then, choose your main branch from the dropdown below.
 By default, the branch name is, well, "main".

-If your app is the only component in the repository, as in my case, it makes sense to check the "My app is a monorepo" box and specify the root directory of the application.
+If you're using a monorepo approach, as I do, it makes sense to check the "My app is a monorepo" box and specify the root directory of the application.
 For my application, the root directory is `src/`.
 After  selecting all the necessary options, you're ready to proceed.
 Click "Next".

 ![App settings](../assets/deploying-react-app-with-aws-amplify-app-settings.png){ loading=lazy }